 supporting film festivals

 Film festivals are not only a place to share films, but they are a safe haven for film makers to connect, share, and learn.
-We support and engage with over 16 respected international film festivals from mainstays like the Brussels Independent Film Festival to emerging events such as the Venice Film Week and The Producer’s Night Los Angeles.
+We support and engage with over 25 respected international film festivals from mainstays like the 61st Ann Arbor Film Festival and the Brussels Independent Film Festival to emerging events such as the Venice Film Week and The Producer’s Night Los Angeles.
 These events bring filmmakers and filmgoers together, providing that place to connect and engage in a comfortable setting, away from Hollywood glitz and glamour.
 We believe these intimate screenings allow festival guests to enjoy themselves even as they view challenging films, creating a welcoming and receptive environment.

 local filmmakers program